Gone (novel series): Plague

 Sam's group arrive at a nearby military airbase and encounter a lone boy, Toto, whose mutant power is to tell truth from lies.
 Sam's group discover that the military was tracking the various mutants before the FAYZ began.
 They also find a train containing valuable supplies of food, as well as a train car full of handheld missile launchers.
 Travelling on to the lake, Sam and his group are confronted by Drake and the bugs, which have grown to the size of SUVs.
 The group escapes back to the military base, with Sam sending Jack to Perdido Beach to either retrieve Caine from San Francisco de Sales or throw Pete to the bugs, assuming that Pete will be induced to use his abilities in response.
 Dekka attempts to use her abilities to bring the missiles to the power plant and then on to Perdido Beach, but the plan is thwarted when she begins to succumb to her infestation and drops the container.
 Perdido Beach erupts into chaos with the knowledge that the bugs are approaching, most mutants too far away to help, Albert near death after being attacked by the remnants of the Human Crew, and the plague having hospitalized many kids.
 Independently of Sam, Edilio instructs Quinn to bring Caine to Perdido Beach, as he has the power to kill the bugs.
 Caine accepts the challenge, hoping to become king after saving the town.

 The bugs arrive in Perdido Beach, and Caine teams up with Brianna to destroy most of the army attacking the town, though many children are killed in the battle.
 Quinn rescues Sam, Toto and Dekka and brings them back to Perdido Beach, with Sam forced to cut Dekka open to stop the bugs devouring Dekka.
 Jack encounters Astrid and Orc at Coates, soon joined by Drake and his bugs.
 When threatened by Drake, Astrid throws Pete to the insects, who realizes the danger and vanishes both the insects and himself, but the FAYZ barrier remains.

 Caine installs himself as king of Perdido Beach, though it is clear that Albert remains the real power behind the throne.
-Sam forms a community at Lake Tramonto with a third of Perdido Beach decide to follow him.
+Sam forms a community at Lake Tramonto with a third of Perdido Beach deciding to follow him.
 To Caine's shock, Diana decides to come with Sam, having become sick of Caine's constant need for power, and reveals that she is pregnant with Caine's child.
 Meanwhile, it is revealed that Pete's disembodied consciousness has survived the encounter with the bugs.